 You begin to see introversion as an advantage, and not as a character flaw.

-And I’ve seen more and more women hitting the road solo and travelling on their own terms.
+I’ve seen more women hitting the road solo and travelling on their own terms.

-But solo travel doesn’t always mean solitude in these viral posts, and being alone isn’t always the point of travelling on your own.
+But solo travel doesn’t always mean solitude in these viral posts.
+And being alone isn’t always the point of travelling on your own.

 Solitude on the Baltic